gu6225ha-s/FMAN40/README.md

 ## Running

 First do a sparse reconstruction with [COLMAP](https://colmap.github.io) and export the model as text.
 Then draw one or more polygons, representing planar surfaces, using the MATLAB script [main.m](Matlab_script/main.m).
-Finally build and run the `ppr` executable, specifying the directory with the sparse reconstruction and the path to the polygon file.
-The result is a glTF file that can be opened in for example in [this viewer](https://gltf-viewer.donmccurdy.com).
+Finally build and run the `ppr` executable, specifying the directory with the sparse reconstruction, the image directory and the path to the polygon file.
+The result is a glTF file that can be opened in for example in [this online viewer](https://gltf-viewer.donmccurdy.com) or in [MeshLab](https://www.meshlab.net).

 ## Datasets